-This policy outlines what Westbury Academy will do to prevent and tackle bullying.
-At Westbury Academy, we are committed to developing an anti-bullying culture whereby no bullying, including between adults or adults and children and young people will be tolerated.

-- All academy staff, pupils, parent/carer(s) and trustees should understand what bullying behaviour is - All academy staff and trustees should know what the policy is on bullying, and follow it when bullying is reported - All pupil and parent/carer(s) should know what the policy is on bullying, and what to do if it arises
+- 1.1 This policy outlines what Westbury Academy will do to prevent and tackle bullying.
+At Westbury Academy, we are committed to developing an anti-bullying culture whereby no bullying, including between adults or adults and children and young people will be tolerated. - a) All academy staff, pupils, parent/carer(s) and trustees should understand what bullying behaviour is - b) All academy staff and trustees should know what the policy is on bullying and follow it when bullying is reported. c) All pupil and parent/carer(s) should know what the policy is on bullying, and what to do if it arises. - c) All pupil and parent/carer(s) should know what the policy is on bullying, and what to do if it arises.